home-assistant/home-assistant.io/source/_integrations/opnsense.markdown

 router using the web interface.
 For more information on this procedure, refer to the OPNsense [documentation](https://docs.opnsense.org/development/how-tos/api.html#creating-keys).

 User with API Key requires privileges for Type:

 - GUI Name: Diagnostics: ARP Table
 - GUI Name: Diagnostics: Network Insight
+- GUI Name: System: Static Routes

 {% configuration %}
 url: